T-Mobile hit with nationwide outage impacting calls and data

 WASHINGTON — T-Mobile said Monday afternoon that it's working to fix an outage that's impacting its wireless customers around the country.

-DownDetector, which tracks user-submitted outage reports, had received more than 100,000 reports from T-Mobile customers by 3 p.m.
-Eastern.
+DownDetector, which tracks user-submitted outage reports, had received more than 100,000 reports from T-Mobile customers by 3 p.m. eastern.
+It was down to about 14,000 by 10 p.m. eastern

 Neville Ray, T-Mobile's President of Technology, said engineers are "working to resolve a voice and data issue that has been affecting customers around the country.
 We’re sorry for the inconvenience and hope to have this fixed shortly."